Nguni peoples: History

-Many versions in the historiography of southern Africa state that during the South African upheaval known as Mfecane, the Nguni people spread across a large part of southern Africa, absorbing, conquering, or displacing many other peoples.
+Many versions in the historiography of southern Africa state that during the South African upheaval known as Mfecane, the Nguni peoples spread across a large part of southern Africa, absorbing, conquering, or displacing many other peoples.
 However, the notion of the mfecane or difaqane has been disputed by some scholars, notably Julian Cobbing.
 The Mfecane was initiated by Zwide and his Ndwandwes.
 They attacked the Hlubi and stole their cattle, leaving them destitute.
 The remnants of the Hlubi, under their chief Matiwane fled into what is now the Free State and attacked the Batlokwa in the Harrismith Vrede area.
 This displaced the Batlokwa under Mmanthatisi, and she and her people spread conflict further into the central interior.
 Moshoeshoe and his Bakwena sought the protection of Shaka and sent him tribute in return.
 When Matiwane settled at Mabolela, near present-day Hlohlolwane, Moshoeshoe complained to Shaka that this prevented him from sending his tribute, whereupon an impi was sent to drive Matiwane from this area.
 Matiwane fled south and raided one of the Xhosa kingdoms, which got his whole tribe annihilated by King Hintsa, at the Battle Of Mbholompo.
 Mmanthatisi and her Batlokwa settled near what is now Ficksburg and were followed by her son, Sekonyela, as chief of the Batlokwa.
 It was he who had stolen Zulu cattle that Piet Retief in his dealings with Dingane, Shaka's successor, retrieved.
 After the defeat of Zwide and his Ndwandwes by Shaka, two of his commanders, Soshangane and Zwengendaba, fled with their followers northward, engaging in conflict as they went.
 Soshangane eventually founded the Shangane nation in Mozambique and Zwengendaba moved all the way to what is now Tanzania.
 Mzilikazi in his flight from Shaka, depopulated the eastern highveld and northern Free State, killing the men and capturing the women to form his Matabele nation.
 Initially, he settled near what is now Pretoria, then moved to Mosega, near present-day Zeerust, but after his defeat by the Voortrekkers he moved to present-day Zimbabwe where he founded his capital, Bulawayo.